 Real quick.

-He should give I had a Washington DC criminal lawyer, one who knows criminal defense, and one who knows Washington, D.C.
-Instead, he brought in he's brought in a New York lawyer that does all kinds of civil things.
+He should have had a Washington, D.C. criminal lawyer, one who knows criminal defense and one who knows Washington, D.C.
+Instead, he's brought in a New York lawyer that does all kinds of civil rights.

 We don't know that.